-What I’ve taken from those experiences has been amazing, even though “thinking right” in the middle of it all was one of the hardest things I’ve ever done in my life.
+What I took from those experiences was amazing, even though “thinking right” in the middle of it all was one of the hardest things I’d ever done in my life.

 I love the principles in Jackrabbit Factor.
 They’ve helped me and thousands of others reach goals that were previously out of reach…

 But I must confess – I’ve learned some hard lessons since I wrote the book, and I’m going to share them with you in this special podcast.

 Some of what you’ll hear has not been shared anywhere else, and I hope I don’t regret doing this.
 However, if it helps YOU avoid some of the pain I’ve dealt with, then it will have been worth it.